debezium/debezium-examples/outbox/README.md

 This executes all configurations set forth by the `docker-compose.yaml` file.

 It's important to note that sometimes the order or shipment service may fail to start if the dependent database takes longer than expected to initialize.
-If that happens, simply re-execute the command again and it will start the remaining services.
+If that happens, simply re-execute the command again, and it will start the remaining services.

 ## Configure the Debezium connector